 Baby Boomers are opening kitchens to another room (58 percent) and increasing the kitchen’s size (37 percent).
 By opening kitchens to other rooms, it allows access for walkers and wheelchairs that may be needed in the future.

 For 35 percent of those making aging-in-place bathroom upgrades, the changes are motivated by current needs.
 Another 21 percent are renovating to accommodate future needs.

 Some of the projects include modifying the layout (47 percent) and incorporating accessibility features like low-curb shower entries (40 percent) and curbless shore entries (28 percent).
 Bench seats, grab bars, walk-in tubs, and nonslip bathtub floors are some of the other additions.
 These minor modifications can significantly increase the quality of life for boomers.

 In addition to the aging-related changes that people are making, the Houzz research also outlines popular design trends.
 Those include a contemporary style, a gray color palette, and an array of luxury features – rainfall shower heads, mood lighting, and heated toilet seats.
 For more, see: http://bit.ly/2T6tzDu and http://bit.ly/2T18Hh8.

-Valerie has worked for many years in education and the industrial realestate industry.
-Previously, she taught middle school and high school in New York and California.
-Valerie’s degree in history an....
+I have worked for many years in education and the industrial real estate industry.
+Previously, I taught middle school and high school in New York and California.
+My background in history and teaching,....